zackcpetersen/query-builder/README.md

 # query-builder

-A tool to help build =QUERY() functions in Google Sheets and learn the syntax in an easy way.
+A tool to help build =QUERY() functions in Google Sheets and learn the syntax easily.